rouvinerh/SecJournal/website-security/websockets.md

 # WebSockets

-Websockets is a communication protocol that provide for a full-duplex (two-way) interactive communication session between the user's browser and a server.
+Websockets is a communication protocol that provide a full-duplex (two-way) interactive communication session between the user's browser and a server.
 With this, we can send messages to a server and receive responses without having to poll the server for a reply.

 This is commonly used in the 'chat' feature in websites, such as raising enquiries to a chatbot or customer service employee.
-They also allow for users to performactions and stuff.
 Virtually any web security vulnerability that arises with regular HTTP can also arise in relation to WebSockets communications.

-## How it Works
+## Websocket

 This is how the connection is typically established:

 <figure><img src="../.gitbook/assets/image (4000).png" alt=""><figcaption></figcaption></figure>

-A WebSocket handhsake request can be issued like this:
+A WebSocket handshake request can be as follows:

 ```http
 GET /chat HTTP/1.1